sonic-net/SONiC/doc/static-route/SONiC_static_route_bfd_hld.md

 <br>
 <br>

-## Dynamc static route "bfd" config chagne support
+## Dynamic static route "bfd" config change support
 When a static route "bfd" field changes (from "true" to "false", or from "false" to "true"), the owner(StaticRouteMgr or StaticRouteBfd) of this static routes also changes.
-StaticRouteMgr and StaticRouteBfd need to work together to handle this runtime ownershop change.<br>
+StaticRouteMgr and StaticRouteBfd need to work together to handle this runtime ownership change.<br>
 When StaticRouteMgr gets a static route update (redis SET event) event, it checks the static route "bfd" field and its local cache.
-If the "bfd" field is "true" and the prefix is in its local cache(it handles this route before the update), the StaticRouteMgr delete it from its local cache and does not do any furhter processing for this route.
+If the "bfd" field is "true" and the prefix is in its local cache(it handles this route before the update), the StaticRouteMgr delete it from its local cache and does not do any further processing for this route.
-For the static route without "bfd" field (or "bfd" field is "false"), the current StaticRouteMgr bahavior is, it compare the nexthop list between the updated static route and the nexthop list in its local cache, to decice if need to delete or add the nexthops, the StaticRouteBfd uses this behavior to handle "bfd" field dynamic change.
+For the static route without "bfd" field (or "bfd" field is "false"), the current StaticRouteMgr behavior is, it compare the nexthop list between the updated static route and the nexthop list in its local cache, to decide if need to delete or add the nexthops, the StaticRouteBfd uses this behavior to handle "bfd" field dynamic change.

 ### bfd field changes from "false" to "true"
 1. when the "bfd" was "false", the route was installed by StaticRouteMgr(config_db), and StaticRouteMgr(config_db) maintains its local cache.